arun8796/AWS-notes/sqs/README.md

 ## SQS Fan Out

-Is a mechanism that can be used to ‚Äúglue‚Äù together AWS SNS and SQS services.
-In simple words an SQS queue can be subscribed to a SNS topic and received messages as soon as they are delivered on it.
+Is a mechanism that can be used to ìglueî together AWS SNS and SQS services.
+In simple words an SQS queue can be subscribed to a SNS topic and receive messages as soon as they are delivered on it.
 This is particularly useful when multiple actions needs to be performed on the same message.

 ## FIFO Queues